Finding a job with a new employer Your rights during redundancy

 • arrange and do training

-• the length of their notice period
+• the length of your notice period

 Pay for time off to look for work or training is limited to 40% of a week's pay.
 This applies even if you take more time for this during your notice period.